A Good Coach and Financial Bean Balls

 I left the meeting...

-Encouraged that we have done some right things so far to get us to this point.
+Encouraged that we have done some right things to get us to this point.

 Challenged to make small changes, and keep investing.

-Motivated to keep learning and take some of the mystery out of what is next for us.
+Motivated to keep learning and take some of the mystery out of the next chapter, and the unknowns.

 Excited about the future, and the possibility of working with, and trusting a professional on something this important.